-Is Delta 8 THC Legal in New Jersey?
+Is Delta 8 Legal in New Jersey?

 Tetrahydrocannabinols, except when found in industrial hemp…

 What this is says is that Tetrahydrocannabinols, such as Delta-8, are illegal unless the Tetrahydrocannabinols are originating from industrial hemp.

 In February 2020, the Act was amended to provide more clarity, and it states that:

 The primary federal requirement is to ensure that all hemp grown and processed maintains the appropriate delta-9 THC concentration limit of 0.3 percent on a dry weight basis.

 Although there has been some controversy surrounding the legality of Delta 8 THC in the State of New Jersey, the Hemp Act makes it clear about what it tests and as well as how New Jersey determines THC-levels for the State’s Hemp Program.

 What are the New Jersey State Laws on Delta 8?